Glaucoma Management and Treatment at Omni

 What is glaucoma?

 Glaucoma is an umbrella term for several eye conditions that cause damage to the optical nerve.
 Most people with glaucoma have increased pressure inside the eye, usually as a result of problems that interfere with the way fluid drains from the eye.
+However, glaucoma can arise from both normal and high pressure.
 As fluid builds up, pressure inside the eye (called intraocular pressure) increases, compressing the very sensitive optic nerve located at the back of the eye.
 The optic nerve takes all the information from the light-sensitive retina and transmits it to the brain where it’s converted into images.
 When the nerve becomes damaged by increased pressure and compression, it’s no longer able to accurately transmit information from the retina, and sight is diminished and, eventually, lost.
 Some people can develop glaucoma even with normal intraocular pressures.
 Researchers aren’t sure exactly how glaucoma occurs in these patients, but they do know having diseases like severe migraine headaches, low blood pressure, angina (chest pain) and sleep apnea can increase the risks of developing glaucoma.

 How is glaucoma diagnosed?

 Glaucoma can be diagnosed with a comprehensive Plano eye exam.
 During the exam, the eye doctor will use a special instrument to painlessly measure the pressure inside the eye.
 Plus, the doctor will look for subtle changes inside the eye that occur with glaucoma, including the type of glaucoma that occurs in people with normal intraocular pressure.

 How can my Plano eye doctor help me manage my glaucoma?